thibaultduponchelle/Test-Slow/README.md

 # NAME

-Test::Slow - Skip test that are too slow to run frequently
+Test::Slow - Skip test(s) that are too slow to run frequently

 # SYNOPSIS